pattonsgirl/CEG2350/Labs/Lab07/README.md

     - This will be the only partition, so it can use the recommended sizes, which is to say, start at the end of the GPT partition table, and span to the last block of the disk.
 3. Partition table of `xvdb`
 4. Answer the following about `xvdb` in its current state:
-    - What device name does the partition use?
+    - What is the device name of the only partition?
-    - What size is the partition?
+    - What is the size of the only partition?
-    - What filesystem type will be used on the partition?
+    - What filesystem type will be used on the only partition?

 **Resources**
 - [DigitalOcean - click "Interactive partitioning with `gdisk`"](https://docs.digitalocean.com/products/volumes/how-to/partition/)